Last updated on November 10th, 2023 at 08:54 pm

 The good news is there are many dog-friendly cafes across the United States that will welcome you with open arms so you and your furry friend can enjoy a meal.
 With a little research and planning, you can find the perfect spot to relax and enjoy good food with your four-legged family member by your side.

 Going to Lunch Together Can be One of Your Most Enjoyable Adventures!

-I have a favorite restaurant near me that has a large outdoor patio overlooking a large pond.
+I have a favorite restaurant near me that has a large outdoor area overlooking a large pond.
 It is a very popular place that is very pet friendly.
 I was required complete a registration form.
-Then they gave me a pass to present each time we came.
-The first time I took my dogs, they were really excited and very hyped up despite our long walk before hand.
-They were six years old at the time and apparently had never been in a restaurant prior to my adoption of them.
-It was a little hard to get them to settle.
-But eventually they calmed down with the help of a lot of treats!
-Each time it got a little easier.
+Then they gave me a pass to present each time we came, which made it very simple to check-in.

 Preparing your dogs for luncheon outings can be the first step to taking your dog on a trip.
 Just be sure you check ahead for pet friendly motels and cafes, so you have options while traveling.
 With the abundance fast food drive-ups and Starbucks coffee houses, you should have plenty of options.